tianshilu/netie/README.md

 -   max\_iter: the iterations of Markov chain Monte Carlo.

 -   cellular\_clock: choose to use cellular prevalence or variant allele frequency as the indicator of developmental time; variant allele frequency is the default.

+-   cellular\_prevalence\_min: the minimal cutoff for cellular prevalence of clones; the default is 0.02.

+-   keep\_mutations\_number: number of mutations you want to keep for inference; the minimal number is 2 and the default is 2.

+-   keep\_neoantigen\_encoding\_mutations\_number: number of neoantigen-encoding mutations you want to keep for inference; the minimal number is 1 and the default is 1.

 -   multi\_sample: use True if one patient has more than one sample.